 Clibu lets you collect information in one place, access it from anywhere and share it with whoever you want.

-This is the beauty of Clibu - forget relying on all but useless Bookmarks, forget unconnected Word™ and HTML files.
+This is the beauty of Clibu - don’t bother with next-to-useless Bookmarks, or unconnected Word™ and HTML files.

-And what if you want to share & collaborate on your research project with colleagues, friends or family.
+And Clibu has the wherewithal should you want to share & collaborate on your research project with colleagues, friends or family.

 The Clibu user interface strives to be clear and concise.
 It includes: